espitia/starnotary/README.md

 ```
 node api.js
 ```
+Then, navigate to your local host on port `8000`

 ## RESTful API endpoints

 To see star information:

 ```
-GET: /star/:starId
+GET /star/:starId
 ```

 ## Running the tests

+To run smart contract unit tests:

+First, run a local blockchain using [ganache](https://truffleframework.com/ganache).

-To run smart contract unit tests, cd to the `smart_contracts` folder and run:
+Then, cd to the `smart_contracts` folder and run:

 ```
 truffle test